kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

 ## On GitHub, create a new empty repository
 - Go to GitHub
 - Click on New Repository
-- Do not initialize with a README file
+- Select README file
-- Copy the repository UR
+- Copy the repository URL

  ## On your Bitbucket

 - Navigate to your Bitbucket repository Example "Mirroring-Repo" Create an access token under `Repository settings > Security > Access tokens`
  - Create Repository Access Token with selecting all the "READ" Permission
-  - Copy the last Access token Example [[{ "https://x-token-auth:ATCTT3xFfGN0TSG5xC5PMZex1aEWC2wMY7j1SiYTwLpR7WTpHQ4DJ1oRfevWbd-LVn9bRzmr3csDN4DEjT57KYlsxWcKXnk5zW17DLJ9ssRcOFFwegxzPTMS-MAfumre3yDmXup-z1nHb8XSRGI9N_McR6FRyHArzIoPIWiJSk6cQfYqfAkIw_w=65FC4ty63@bitbucket.org/demo-migration12/solstice_demo.git" }]](https://bitbucket.org/akwa_bitbucket/mirrow-repo-bitbucket/pipelines/results/10/steps/%7Bcac4c1a3-c1f3-425f-b026-cae46a3dfa7e%7D)(https://bitbucket.org/solavisetech-migration/aws-etl-tf-python-project/src/master/)
+  - Copy the last Access token Example
      <img width="902" alt="acccess-taken 1" src="https://github.com/user-attachments/assets/58b6e78c-a18b-4d61-9d65-909456ddfdfc" />

 - Navigate To Github and Import the Repository while keeping the same name "Mirroring-Repo"